vichargrave/mau/README.md

 # mau

-I use [Oh My Zsh](http://ohmyz.sh/) for my command line purposes in [iTerm](https://www.iterm2.com/) on the Mac.  **mau** is a
+I use [Oh My Zsh](http://ohmyz.sh/) for my command line in [iTerm](https://www.iterm2.com/) on the Mac.  **mau** is an Oh My Zsh theme that I hacked together combining the best of the _kphoen_ and _smt_ themes.  **mau** is the English literation of the Chinese word for _cat_.
-Oh My Zsh theme that I hacked together combining the best of the _kphoen_ and _smt_ themes.  **mau** is the English literation of the Chinese word for _cat_.

 This theme puts all the status information on one line then has a clean command line with a single prompt character - simplified Chinese character for _cat_ - and status info on the far right of the line.

 ![alt text](https://github.com/vichargrave/mau.zsh-theme/blob/master/mau.zsh-theme.png)